Feedback is an effective and essential way of developing and achieving your mission.

 Whether you use social media, in-person events, or online survey tools, collecting helpful member feedback has never been easier.

 Nonprofits need to be committed to learning about their community in order to understand how to help their intended audience.
-Collecting personal stories from current and potential members will remind your organization why your mission matters and how to stay on track.
+Collecting personal stories will remind your organization why your mission matters and how to stay on track.

 Feedback on Renewal Forms